mkurz/deadbolt-2-guide/manuscript/05-deadbolt-java-hooks.md

 }
 ~~~~~~~

-Here's one possible implementation, using hard-coded handlers.  `defaultHandler` is kept separate to make the `get` method more efficient, instead up looking it up in the ´handlers` map every time.
+Here's one possible implementation, using hard-coded handlers.  `defaultHandler` is kept separate to make the `get` method more efficient, instead up looking it up in the `handlers` map every time.

 {title="Defining hard-coded handlers", lang=java}
 ~~~~~~~